Tax relief for qualifying: Active Duty Armed Forces Exemption

 property), for Mobile Homes if after the abatement there is an outstanding balance a bill would be mailed in a

 The deadline for this Active Duty Armed Forces Exemption is September 1, 2021.
-The Commission may extend the time for filing a Armed Forces Exemption application until December 31 of current year, if the commission finds that good cause exists to extend the deadline.
-You must submit a Late Form (see PDF form, print form) filled out with the reason why your submitting the Armed Forces Exemption application after the deadline of September 1st.
+The Commission may extend the time for filing an Armed Forces Exemption application until December 31 of the current year, if the commission finds that good cause exists to extend the deadline.
+You must submit a Late Form (see PDF form, print form) filled out with the reason why you aresubmitting the Armed Forces Exemption application after the deadline of September 1st.